josh4got/Joshua-Portfolio/README.md

 ## Usage

-To use this wepbage you can view web developement projects I have completed.
+To use this webpage you can view web developement projects I have completed.
 You can click on images of each project to see the full deployed project.
 You can also utilize links to navigate the webpage contact me directly.

 ## Credits